9 Sneaky Ways Your Pre-Schooler is in Charge and How to Fix It

 If you think you might have a preschooler in charge, it is not too late to adjust things.
 But let me give fair warning, you are going to have a bumpy ride until the power has shifted back to you.

 Pre-schoolers (or kids) do not like to be dethroned.
 Hang on for the ride!

-In this post, I am going to give you nine possible ways you could have a pre-schooler in charge at your home.
+In this post, I am going to give you nine possible ways you could have a pre-schooler in charge of your home.
 And I will give you nine ways to regain control.

-9 Ways You Could Have a Preschooler in Charge
+9 Sneaky Ways You Could Have a Preschooler in Charge

 1. You give in to tantrums

 The first sign of a tantrum you give in, or after a couple of minutes of crying, you crater because you can’t stand to see him upset.
 Perhaps you hate conflict.